The U.S. Needs More Apprentices. Here’s Why – and How – to Start with English Learners.

 At EnGen, we’ve seen the potential of language-based pre-apprenticeships in action.
 ADVANCE, a workforce development group that’s part of Lake Tahoe Community College, approached us in 2021 to make its Ski Lift Maintenance Apprenticeship more accessible to immigrants, refugees, and speakers of other languages.
 With a local economy dependent on ski tourism and a dearth of ski workers, ADVANCE understood that building inclusive career pathways was a lifeline for its region.
 EnGen used National Ski Areas Association’s Lift Maintenance Training Guide to create a highly-tailored, industry-aligned language pathway that ensured language learners could access the technical language needed to advance in the apprenticeship program.

-Language pathway offerings like Introduction to Warehouse Machinery promote access to established apprenticeships in manufacturing, where other offerings – like phlebotomy, pharmacy technician, and certified nursing assistant – can support emerging pre-apprenticeship programs in critically understaffed sectors like healthcare, where an estimated 263,000 immigrants and refugees with health credentials are currently unemployed or underemployed in the U.S., due to limited English proficiency and other systemic barriers.
+Language pathway offerings like Introduction to Warehouse Machinery promote access to established apprenticeships in manufacturing, where other offerings – like phlebotomy, pharmacy technician, and certified nursing assistant – can support emerging pre-apprenticeship programs in critically understaffed sectors like healthcare.

-Just as apprenticeships are an economic engine in the United States, English proficiency is the linchpin of immigrant workforce inclusion.
-Combining the two – in language-based pre-apprenticeship models – will catalyze both economic mobility and recovery in communities across the country.
+Just as apprenticeships are an economic engine in the United States, English skills are critical workforce skills.
+Combining the two in language-based pre-apprenticeship models will power local economies and economic mobility.